braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 ### How does Braze recognize a user's time zone?

 Braze will automatically determine a user’s time zone from their device.
 This ensures time zone accuracy and full coverage of your users.
-Users created through the User API or otherwise without a timezone will have your company’s time zone as their default time zone until they are recognized in your app by the SDK.
+Users created through the User API or otherwise without a time zone will have your company’s time zone as their default time zone until they are recognized in your app by the SDK.

-To check your company’s timezone, look at your [Company Settings]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/company-wide_settings_management/) on the dashboard.
+To check your company’s time zone, look at your [Company Settings]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/company-wide_settings_management/) on the dashboard.
 Click on your name in the top toolbar and then click **Company Settings**.

 ### How do I schedule a local time zone campaign?